 Students who complete the MSN with a nursing administration focus are prepared to assume nursing leadership and management positions in a variety of health care settings.
 The BSN is the required entry level for the MSN in nursing administration.
-Students complete the program via a combination of on-line and on-campus course offerings.
+Students complete the program via on-line courses and practicum experiences.
 Further information about this program is located in the Graduate Program section of this catalog.